 The Water Quality Certificate provides training for the Level I certification exams, is an opportunity for continuing education training and career advancement for employees already working in the field, and provides a career and educational pathway for people desiring an entry level position in water quality operations.

 The required courses for the pathways certificate are included in the two-year AAS program for Civil Engineering and Surveying Technology.
 Students completing the water quality pathways certificate may continue with the two-year AAS, if desired.

 View / Download a Prerequisites and Course Availability Guide.

 All public water and wastewater systems must be piped and treated to federal and state standards under the supervision of certified operators.
 Water quality operators are employed in virtually every community in Oregon and throughout the nation.
 The number of operators is stable; funding is typically through monthly user rates (stable funding) and trained operators are required to protect public health and the environment.
 The majority of job openings projected in the near future are replacement positions, to replace operators that will either retire, be promoted, or move to other locations.

-The median salary for Water and Liquid Waste Treatment Plan Operators is listed as $39,800 in the Occupational Report by the Oregon Employment Department.
+The median salary for Water and Liquid Waste Treatment Plan Operators is listed as $39,800 according to the Oregon Employment Department.

 There are also multiple career pathways for people with water quality backgrounds.
 Examples of some related careers are available on the Oregon Labor Market Information web site.